qmk/qmk_firmware/keyboards/boardsource/5x12/keymaps/via/readme.md

-# The via keymap for boardsource 5x12 orthlinear keyboard
+# The via keymap for boardsource 5x12 ortholinear keyboard

 This folder contains the [VIA](https://caniusevia.com/) configuration for the boardsource 5x12 ortholinear keyboard